TeddYenn/ShiNyP-guide/docs/index.md

 </a>

 <p>This work, primarily authored by Yen-Hsiang Huang from the Department
-of Agronomy, National Chung Hsing University, Taiwan (🇹🇼), is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).</p>
+of Agronomy, National Chung Hsing University, Taiwan, is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).</p>
 :::

-Last Updated: May 2025
+Last Updated: Jun 2025

 ------------------------------------------------------------------------